Egg cell

-When egg and sperm fuse together during fertilisation, a diploid cell (the zygote) is formed, which rapidly grows into a new organism.
+When egg and sperm fuse together during fertilisation a diploid cell called the zygote is formed, which rapidly grows into a new organism.

 History

 While the non-mammalian animal egg was obvious, the doctrine ex ovo omne vivum ("every living [animal comes from] an egg"), associated with William Harvey (1578–1657), was a rejection of spontaneous generation and preformationism as well as a bold assumption that mammals also reproduced via eggs.
 Karl Ernst von Baer discovered the mammalian ovum in 1827.
 The fusion of spermatozoa with ova (of a starfish) was observed by Oskar Hertwig in 1876.

 Animals

 In animals, egg cells are also known as ova (singular ovum, from the Latin word ovum meaning 'egg').
 The term ovule in animals is used for the young ovum of an animal.
 In vertebrates, ova are produced by female gonads (sex glands) called ovaries.
 A number of ova are present at birth in mammals and mature via oogenesis.

 Studies performed on humans, dogs, and cats in the 1870s suggested that the production of oocytes (immature egg cells) stops at or shortly after birth.
 A review of reports from 1900 to 1950 by zoologist Solomon Zuckerman cemented the belief that females have a finite number of oocytes that are formed before they are born.
 This dogma has been challenged by a number of studies since 2004.
 Several studies suggest that ovarian stem cells exist within the mammalian ovary.
 Whether or not mature mammals can actually create new egg cells remains uncertain and is an ongoing research question.